 - your working conditions were unsafe

-- your employer was not paying you the wages that were legally owed to you
+- your employer was not paying you the that were legally owed to you

 - your employer made major changes to your work duties